Teach the Vote's Week in Review: March 12, 2021

 Finally, Rep. David Spiller (R-Jacksboro) was sworn into office this week at the Texas Capitol.
 Spiller won a special election last month to fill the Texas House District 68 seat formerly held by Sen. Drew Springer.
 He is a former school board member for Jacksboro ISD.

-phase 1C of the vaccine rollout begins.
+CORONAVIRUS UPDATE: Starting Monday, March 15, Texans aged 50 and older will be eligible for the coronavirus vaccine as phase 1C of the vaccine rollout begins.
 Education and child care personnel became eligible for the vaccine last week.
 For more information on the vaccine and how to get it, click here.
 Also, be sure to check out ATPE’s recently updated COVID-19 FAQs and Resources for educators.

 RECOMMENDED FOR YOU

 Texas Legislature, Congress | Federal, COVID-19, Curriculum | Instruction, TEA | Commissioner | SBOE, School Safety, Educator Compensation | Benefits, Testing | Accountability

 Teach the Vote's Week in Review: Aug.
 26, 2022

 The ATPE Governmental Relations team recaps the past week’s education news, legislative and election updates, and regulatory developments.

 School Finance, Educator Preparation | Certification, Retirement | TRS | Social Security, Texas Legislature, Curriculum | Instruction, Privatization | Vouchers, School Safety, Educator Compensation | Benefits

 Teach the Vote’s Week in Review: March 24, 2023